percona/pmm-doc/docs/using/dbaas.md

 !!! note alert alert-primary "Availability"
     Automatic addition of k8s cluster in PMM is available starting with PMM 2.32.0.

-PMM users who deployed PMM in k8s need to add these k8s to PMM manually.
-To simplify the use of DBaaS, the k8s cluster is automatically added to PMM.
+If you deploy PMM in k8s, you must manually add these k8s to PMM.
+In order to simplify DBaaS, k8s clusters can now be automatically added to PMM as follows:

 **Prerequisites:** Helm Chart/Manifest installed

-The steps for automatically adding k8s cluster in PMM are as follows:

 1. Use [Helm](https://github.com/helm/helm) to install PMM server on Kubernetes clusters.
 For more information, see [documentation](../setting-up/server/helm.md).